supercharge/docs/testing-fakes.md

 module.exports = new SpyTest()
 ```

-Make sure to manually restore created spies.
+Make sure to manually restore spies.
 Either call `spy.restore()` on the spy instance or `.restore()` on the spied method.

 ## Random Key
-You most likely need random strings in your test cases, for example to generate random usernames.
-However, Boost provides you the `randomKey(length)` method that generates a random String.
+You most likely need random keys in your test cases, for example to generate random usernames.
+Boost provides you the `randomKey(length)` method that generates a random string value.

 ```js
 const BaseTest = util('base-test')